joaomelo/mytable/README.md

 Mytable hosting and database rely on [Firebase](https://firebase.google.com/).
 So you will need to create a Firebase project and link the app to it using environment files.

 So, after the Firebase project is available you go to `client\cfg` folder and create `dev.env` and `prod.env` files with the content bellow.
-Don't forget to add the both `.env` files to your `.gitignore` list.
+Don't forget to add both `.env` files to your `.gitignore` list.

     FIREBASE_API_KEY=foobar
     FIREBASE_AUTH_DOMAIN=foobar